learn-co-curriculum/phase-3-mock-code-challenge-freebie-tracker/README.md

     associated with the dev has that `item_name`, otherwise returns false
 - `Dev#give_away(dev, freebie)`
-  - accepts a `Dev` instance and a `Freebie` instance, changes the freebie's dev to be the given dev
+  - accepts a `Dev` instance and a `Freebie` instance, changes the freebie's dev to be the given dev; your code should only make the change if the freebie belongs to the dev who's giving it away